Sonic boom: Causes

 The power, or volume, of the shock wave, depends on the quantity of air that is being accelerated, and thus the size and shape of the aircraft.
 As the aircraft increases speed the shock cone gets tighter around the craft and becomes weaker to the point that at very high speeds and altitudes, no boom is heard.
 The "length" of the boom from front to back depends on the length of the aircraft to a power of 3/2.
 Longer aircraft therefore "spread out" their booms more than smaller ones, which leads to a less powerful boom.

 Several smaller shock waves can and usually do form at other points on the aircraft, primarily at any convex points, or curves, the leading wing edge, and especially the inlet to engines.
 These secondary shockwaves are caused by the air being forced to turn around these convex points, which generates a shock wave in supersonic flow.

 The later shock waves are somewhat faster than the first one, travel faster, and add to the main shockwave at some distance away from the aircraft to create a much more defined N-wave shape.
 This maximizes both the magnitude and the "rise time" of the shock which makes the boom seem louder.
 On most aircraft designs the characteristic distance is about 40000 ft, meaning that below this altitude the sonic boom will be "softer".
 However, the drag at this altitude or below makes supersonic travel particularly inefficient, which poses a serious problem.

 Supersonic aircraft

 Supersonic aircraft are any aircraft that can achieve flight faster than Mach 1, which refers to the speed of sound.
-"Supersonic includes speeds up to five times Mach than the speed of sound, or Mach 5."
+"Supersonic includes speeds up to five times the speed of sound, or Mach 5."
 The top speed for a supersonic aircraft normally ranges from 700 to 1,500 mph.
 Typically, most aircraft do not exceed 1,500 mph.
 There are many variations of supersonic aircraft.
 Some models of supersonic aircraft make use of better-engineered aerodynamics that allow a few sacrifices in the aerodynamics of the model for thruster power.
 Other models use the efficiency and power of the thruster to allow a less aerodynamic model to achieve greater speeds.